Skip to content

 Healing isn’t a destination; it’s a rhythm.
 Emotional agility is knowing when to pause, reflect, adapt, and move forward again.

-5. Equating Strength with Suppression
+5. Equating strength with suppression

 Traditional Approach: Stoicism and composure were signs of maturity.
 Keep emotions bottled up to prove your resilience.